1888 Ritter Island eruption and tsunami: Tsunami

 On Umboi and Sakar, run-ups of 10 to 15 m were measured while at Hatzfeldhafen and Rabaul, the run-ups were 10 m and 5 m, respectively.
 In Arica, Chile, newspapers reported that a series of strong waves smashed and capsized ships.
 Tide gauges in Sydney, Australia, recorded abnormal readings ruled out as tidal floods and attributed it to a possible tsunami.

 Some places located 350 to 500 km from the volcano were damaged by the tsunami.
 There is no exact tally for the death toll but estimates place the number at between 1,500 and 3,000.
 Every village along the Dampier Strait between Sakar and Umboi was demolished.
 Many died on Umboi and villages along the island's northern coast were destroyed.
 However, there were no detailed studies to document the losses.
 According to a local leader, several hundred were killed and the village of Lutherhafen on northwestern Umboi was abandoned.
 In a survey of Umboi one year after the tsunami, several villages along the eastern shore were no longer existing.

-Eighteen people; 2 Germans, 4 Malays, and 12 Melanesians from the Duke of York Islands, were on New Britain at the time as part of a New Guinea Company group surveying possible for coffee plantation areas.
+Eighteen people—two Germans, four Malays, and 12 Melanesians from the Duke of York Islands—were on New Britain at the time as part of a New Guinea Company group surveying possible for coffee plantation areas.
 They were located along the coast near a cliff when the waves washed away some of the expedition members.
 It left a 1.2 m thick layer of organic debris composed of sand, debris and dead fish, onto the coast.
-A search party was sent out to rescue the two Germans missing, but found only five Melanesians workers.
+A search party was sent out to rescue the two Germans missing, but found only five Melanesian workers.
 They were caught by the wave but survived by clutching onto tree branches before it retreated back to sea.
 The tsunami had a maximum wave height of 12–15 m based on tidemarks on the trees.

 At Finschhafen, a witness recalled the shore receding after thunderous noises.
 The water level at the town was so low that it posed dangers to ships at the harbor.
 A reef near Madang was exposed some 5–6 ft before the tsunami arrived.
 The tsunami destroyed some homes and canoes belonging to the Melanesian people.
 At Hatzfeldhaven, the tsunami arrived at 06:40; the first wave was estimated to be 2 m taller than the highest flood mark.
 The highest wave struck at 09:00, measuring about 8 m.
 It destroyed a yam store and boat shelter, and lumber that was to be used for a bridge were also carried.
 Some poorly constructed houses in Kelana village were swept away.